 If you’re interested in knowing more about the design of the Natural History Museum, related books and gifts are available in the Museum Shop.

-Find out why the Central Hall is testament to the vision of the Museum's founder, Richard Owen.
+Find out why Hintze Hall (formerly the Central Hall) is testament to the vision of the Museum's founder, Richard Owen.

 Finalising the design for the building was a long process.
 Discover what inspired and influenced Waterhouse along the way.

-Take a look at Waterhouse's stunning Central Hall arches featuring terracotta ornamental examples of the Museum's collection.
+Take a look at Waterhouse's stunning Hintze Hall arches featuring terracotta ornamental examples of the Museum's collection.

 Waterhouse's plan to clad the entire building in terracotta was pioneering and a world first.
 See how terracotta ornaments are sculpted and used in the Museum.